-Adding a switch to a radiator fan is an economical way of keeping it cool and in good condition.
-If you're rusty or new to this automotive element, here's a rundown of how radiator fans work.
+Adding a manual switch to an electric radiator fan is an economical way of keeping your car cool and in good condition.
+If you're rusty or new to this automotive element, here's a short rundown of how radiator fans work.
 Electric radiator fans operate when radiator temperature rises to preset heat range.
 When the radiator temperature lowers to a preset level, the electric fan turns off.

 Step 1 - Wiring

 With the help of a wire cutter, cut the wire at a distance of twelve inches from the start point.
-Attach the electrical connector at both ends of the wire and wind a heat shrink over them.
+Attach an electrical connector at both ends of the wire and put a heat shrink over them.

 Step 2 - Connecting the Switch